 The 1902 General Assembly of the P.C.U.S. convened in First Church, Jackson, Mississippi, May 15, 1902.
-The retiring moderator, Neander M. Woods of Second Church, Memphis, delivered his sermon and then following his prayer the clerk reported that per the direction of the previous assembly the Synod of Louisiana had been organized.
-B. M. Palmer had served as the moderator of the new synod’s first meeting, which was appropriate because he had shepherded First Presbyterian Church, New Orleans, for over forty-five years.
+The retiring moderator, Neander M. Woods of Second Church, Memphis, delivered his sermon and then following prayer the clerk reported that per the direction of the previous assembly the Synod of Louisiana had been organized.
+B. M. Palmer was moderator of the new synod’s first meeting which was appropriate in light of his more than forty years pastoring First Church, New Orleans.
+He was also the moderator of the first meeting, 1861, of the General Assembly of what became the Presbyterian Church in the United States.
 However, he would not be able to enjoy the assembly’s recognition of his synod because of the severe injuries he had received a few days earlier when he was hit by a streetcar.
 Professor of Didactic and Polemic Theology William T. Hall of Columbia Seminary was the moderator when the assembly adopted its resolution of sympathy for Palmer which invoked upon him “the richest ministrations of divine grace,” and an expression of the “earnest hope and prayer that he may yet long be spared to the church to which he is so dear” (Assembly Minutes, 248).
 However, shortly after the assembly adjourned, Benjamin Morgan Palmer was taken home on May 25, 1902.

 The editors of Selected Writings of Benjamin Morgan Palmer, Caleb Cangelosi and C. N. Willborn, have brought together thirty-four articles published in 1869 and 1870 in the forgotten periodical, The Southwestern Presbyterian, which ran from 1869 to 1908.
 These articles provide a glimpse into Palmer’s ministry as a pastor, foreign missions proponent, expositor, evangelist, and apologist.
 The articles are organized into five sections.
 Each of the entries is brief with the shortest three and the longest eight pages in length, but they average about four pages and could be read during snippets of time while waiting for the children in car line at school or while anticipating the arrival of that friend who is always late to appointments.
 The handy size of the attractively dust jacketed cloth bound book, five by a little over seven inches, facilitates storage in small spaces for ready access.